 You did it!

-You placed a new option position and you’re finally seeing some profit.
+You placed a new option position, and you finally see some profit.

 You fire up your brokerage account, switch over to the order page, and freeze...

-Was the order you need sell to close?
+Was the order you need, sell to close?
 Buy to close?
-Or, maybe it was exercise the position?
+Or, maybe it was exercising the position?